 I mention this point in relation to fears regarding the future of soda firms in an increasingly ‘anti-sugar’ era.
-Indeed just check out what has been happening with the company’s domestic beverage operations in recent years.
-Now, in the sprawling web that is PepsiCo’s global snack and beverage empire, the North American beverage unit represents the historical source.
+Indeed, just check out what has been happening with the company’s domestic beverage operations in recent years.
+In the sprawling web that is PepsiCo’s global snack and beverage empire, the North American beverage unit represents the historical source.
 That is where the show began.
 From that came the profits to acquire the likes of Taco Bell, Walkers, Tropicana, KFC, Pizza Hut and Quaker Oats.
 (The restaurants have long since been spun off, generating even more riches for PepsiCo shareholders).

-Anyway, something that I find interesting about the North America beverage unit is that it hasn’t grown all that much over the past few years.
-For instance, the mean annual volume growth between 2014 and 2018 clocked in at just 0.1%.
-It seems that folks in North America barely consume more Pepsi, Gatorade, Mountain Dew and Tropicana than they did five or six years ago.
+Something I find interesting about the North America beverage unit is that it hasn’t grown much in recent years.
+For instance, between 2014 and 2018 the mean annual volume growth clocked in at just 0.1%.
+It seems that folks in North America barely consume more Pepsi, Gatorade and Mountain Dew than they did a few years ago.

 Bear in mind that figure encompasses the entirety of PepsiCo’s beverage range in North America, not just sodas.
 The situation is worse if you restrict it to the carbonated soft drinks (CSDs) like Pepsi and Diet Pepsi.
-Between 2014 and 2018 PepsiCo saw CSD sales decline by an average of around 2.5% per year.
+The company saw CSD sales decline by an average of around 2.5% per year between 2014 and 2018.

-In fact the profit figures are probably understated due to significant adverse foreign exchange effects over the past five years.
+In fact, the profit figures are probably understated due to significant adverse foreign exchange effects over the past five years.
 Strip those out, and you find the underlying business has hummed along nicely, posting circa 9% annual underlying earnings per share growth along the way.

 My own view is that the retained earnings figure is the one to watch.
 At the start of 2014 PepsiCo had racked up $49,000m in retained earnings over the course of its corporate life.
-As mentioned right at the top of the piece that figure now stands at just over $60,000m (and it will rise further when PepsiCo reports its 2019 earnings at the end of the month.
+As mentioned right at the top of the piece, that figure now stands at just over $60,000m.
+It will rise further when PepsiCo reports its FY19 earnings at the end of the month.